Account Info

 Long put

-A long put option index trade (also known as a put option), is a bearish strategy that gives the buyer the right to sell 100 shares of an underlying index at a predetermined price (strike price), on or before the expiration date.
+A long put option index trade is a bearish strategy that gives the buyer the right to participate in the underlying index's potential declines below the strike price until the option expires.
 The buyer (option holder), pays a premium to acquire this right.
 Instead of buying put options for each individual stock, investors may buy put options on the stock index.
-This can limit portfolio loss, as the put option positions can gain value if the stock index declines.
+This can potentially help offset some portfolio loss, if the put option positions gain value if the stock index declines.

 Covered Call